Last Updated on February 17, 2023

 Step 4: Enable/Disable human handoff

 Your bot is as smart as you can make it.
-But at times, it may fail to understand the questions of a user.
+But at times, it may fail to understand a user’s questions.
 In that case, you can trigger a chatbot to human handoff.
 This helps you make the overall user experience better and handle edge cases.

 Choose whether to enable or disable this feature and click on Finish bot integration setup.